imqueue/imqueue.com/tutorial/deployment.md

 <h2>Chapter 6.
 Deployment</h2>

+In this chapter we would try to cover different aspects and possibilities related to @imqueue based services deployment.

 There are variety of ways to deploy services depending on the needs.
 The first need you might have is, of course, development deployment.
 Another one case is when you need to deploy production packages.